sahilparekh08/Crawl-And-Order/README.md

 This repository only contains images in compliance with course policies that prevent publishing code to adhere with the academic integrity requirements.

-The private repo [CIS-5550-CrawlAndOrder](https://github.com/sahilparekh08/CIS-5550-CrawlAndOrder) contains all the code.
+This [private repo](https://github.com/sahilparekh08/CIS-5550-CrawlAndOrder) contains all the code.
 Please [reach out to me](mailto:sahilparekh08@gmail.com) for access / questions regarding the implementation.

-This project has been tested on Java 21 and 22.
+This project has been tested on Java 21.

 Notable libraries used: